 OUR MISSION: TO REDUCE THE BURDEN OF CARDIOVASCULAR DISEASE

-Thanks to a joint effort of the New Initiatives For Young Interventionalists Committee and the Fellowship Committee of the EAPCI, Martine Gilard, Chair of the EAPCI Fellowship Committee and Gabor G. Toth, Chair of the EAPCI New Initiatives for Young Interventionalists Committee, are pleased to announce a novel grant platform to be launched in 2017, called the μFellowship programme.
+Thanks to a joint effort of the New Initiatives For Young Interventionalists Committee and the Fellowship Committee of the EAPCI, Martine Gilard, Chair of the EAPCI Fellowship Committee and Gabor G. Toth, Chair of the EAPCI New Initiatives for Young Interventionalists Committee, are pleased to announce a novel grant platform to be launched in 2017, called the Micro-Fellowship Standards programme.

-The μFellowship programme will supplement the regular long-term fellowships, offering a short but intensive stay in one of the carefully selected centres of excellence in a given technology such as intracoronary imaging, fractional flow reserve, bifurcation PCI, CTO procedures, transcatheter aortic valve replacement, mitral valve interventions or left atrial appendage closure, etc.
+The Micro-Fellowship Standards programme will supplement the regular long-term fellowships, offering a short but intensive stay in one of the carefully selected centres of excellence in a given technology such as intracoronary imaging, fractional flow reserve, bifurcation PCI, CTO procedures, transcatheter aortic valve replacement, mitral valve interventions or left atrial appendage closure, etc.